DariuszSzymczak/hexocean-restaurant/README.md

-# Getting Started with Create React App
+# HexOcean Restaurant App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created for the job interview and its include form with food ordering.

+Response from the API is in console.

 ## first run